-Performance Target (management objectives) Item Management Actions (means of achievement) Means of Assessment (of the actions) Priority To protect key values and significance in accordance with the CMP, listing on the State Heritage Register and this Plan of Management.
-Desired Outcome: A3 Development proposals, uses and activities which may directly or indirectly threaten or adversely impact any key value(s) of historic heritage significance, landscape and cultural setting, aesthetic, visual, social, cultural or recreational values as identified in this Plan of Management are not permissible.
+Performance Target (management objectives) ltem Management Actions (means of achievement) Means of Assessment (of the actions) Priority To protect key values and significance in accordance with the CMP, listing on the State Heritage Register and this Plan of Management.
+A3 Development proposals, uses and activities which may directly or indirectly threaten or adversely impact any key value(s) of historic heritage significance, landscape and cultural setting, aesthetic, visual, social, cultural or recreational values as identified in this Plan of Management are not permissible.
 Adoption of Plan of Management.
 Level of implementation over 5-10 years.
 Number and % of proposed developments that address and adhere to development guidelines.
 Measure trends over time.
-Ongoing Core objectives: and guidelines for assessing development, land uses, activities, leases, lides park (36G), sportsground (36F) and an area of cultural significance (36 te.
-To permit appropriate maintenance and development of the park and its community, sporting, and passive recreational facilities consistent with the park's heritage significance.
-A4 This Plan of Management expressly authorises the maintenance, repairs, development and upgrading of the park and its facilities including ovals, cricket pitches, grandstand/ spectator seating, rotunda/ bandstand, bike-paths/ walkways, fitness equipment, signs, children's play area/ equipment, picnic tables, seating, barbeques and shelters [see FIGURE 7: Landscape Masterplan] subject to compliance with State Heritage listing [Heritage Act 1977, s.57 (2) Schedule C: Exemptions to allow work], core objectives and development guidelines.
+Ongoing Core objectives: and guidelines for assessing development, land uses, activities, leases, lic is park (36G), sportsground (36F) and an area of cultural significance (36 es.
+To permit appropriate maintenance and development of the park and its community, sporting, and passive recreational facilities consistent with the park's heritage significance. Α4 This Plan of Management expressly authorises the maintenance, repairs, development and upgrading of the park and its facilities including ovals, cricket pitches, grandstand/ spectator seating, rotunda/ bandstand, bike-paths/ walkways, fitness equipment, signs, children's play area/ equipment, picnic tables, seating, barbeques, shelters and memorial as shown in FIGURE 11: Landscape Masterplan] subject to compliance with State Heritage listing [Heritage Act 1977, s.57 (2) Schedule C: Exemptions to allow work], core objectives and development guidelines.
 Compliance with State heritage listing requirements, Council policies, core objectives and this Plan of Management.
 Ongoing